commercetools/commercetools-sync-java/README.md

 > Synchronise: Resources will either be created or updated.
 But they will **not** be deleted.

-Check out the [Quick Start Guide](/docs/usage/QUICK_START.md) to start using the library right away! ⚡
+⚡ Take a look at the [Quick Start Guide](/docs/usage/QUICK_START.md) to find out how to build a product importer in a glance!

 ### Prerequisites